 - 1. Natural features and culturally or historically significant features or events may be recognized and acknowledged with physical elements such as plazas, monuments and static displays.
 However, limit these elements on the base to ensure judicious use of resources and to reduce ongoing maintenance requirements. - 2.
 Design highly durable plazas, monuments and static displays with a level of quality comparable to Facility Group 1. - 3.
 Link plazas, monuments and static displays to the pedestrian circulation system.
 Install landscaping, site furnishings and lighting appropriate for the application and local climate following Installation Facilities Standards (IFS). - 4.
 Select systems, products and materials for paving, walls, and structures following IFS.

 B03.1.1.
 Paved Plazas

-Select number of graphics / images (small: 250 px x 188 px) to insert 1
+- Applicable N/A Large graphics do not apply - Applicable N/A Select number of graphics / images (small: 250 px x 188 px) to insert 1

 Group 2 Plaza